pingcap/docs/develop/dev-guide-connect-to-tidb.md

 TiDB supports the [MySQL Client/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html), which allows most client drivers and ORM frameworks to connect to TiDB just as they connect to MySQL.

-## MySQL Client
+## MySQL Shell

-You can connect to TiDB using MySQL Client, which can be used a command line tool for TiDB.
-To install MySQL Client, follow the instructions in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
+You can connect to TiDB using MySQL Shell, which can be used a command line tool for TiDB.
+To install MySQL Shell, follow the instructions in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
 After the installation, you can connect to TiDB using the following command:

 {{< copyable "shell-regular" >}}